 Auxiliary Aids - means services or devices that enable persons with impaired sensory, manual, or speaking skills to have an equal opportunity to participate in and enjoy the benefits of programs or activities.
 24 CFR § 8.3

-Care attendant - a person that regularly visits the apartment of a CCHA resident to provide supportive or medical services.
-Care attendants are not live-in aides, since they have their own place of residence (and if requested by CCHA must demonstrate separate residence) and do not live in the public housing apartment.
+Care attendant - a person that regularly visits the apartment of a HACC resident to provide supportive or medical services.
+Care attendants are not live-in aides, since they have their own place of residence (and if requested by HACC must demonstrate separate residence) and do not live in the public housing apartment.
 Care attendants have no rights of tenancy.

 Citizen – Citizen (by birth or naturalization) or national of the United States.
 24CFR § 5.504